mkistler/azure-api-style-guide/openapi-style-guidelines.md

 Mark a property as "required" if and only if it will be present *and not null* for every instance of the schema.

-### Order of properties

-The properties in a schema definition should appear in the same order they should appear in the SDK.
-Typically important or fundamental properties should be listed first and ancillary properties appearing last.
-For example, if a schema has an "id" property that uniquely identifies an instance of the schema, that should generally appear earlier in the list of properties.
-As a corollary, required properties should generally appear before optional properties in the schema definition.

 ### Sibling elements for refs

 The JSON Schema specification does not allow "sibling" elements to a $ref -- the behavior of such elements is "undefined".